|

 6. If using a stove safe baking dish, heat pot on medium-high heat until the water begins to lightly boil.

-7. Place the lid on dish and place in a 220-degree oven for at least 8 hours.
-We like to put the chicken in the oven before bed and eat it for lunch the next day.
+7. Place the lid on dish and place in a 220°F oven for at least 8 hours.
+There is no exact cook time for slow cooking a whole chicken.
+We’ve done it for as short as 7-8 hours or as long as 14-16 hours.
+Typically, we put the chicken in the oven before bed and eat it for lunch the next day.
+Alternatively, we’ll start it early in the morning to have for dinner.

 8. An hour or so before you want to eat, remove from oven.

-9. Before eating, remove the chicken from the bone broth and broil for 5-10 minutes, checking regularly, until the skin is crispy and lightly browned.
+9. Before eating, remove the chicken from the bone broth and broil on a broiler safe baking sheet for 5-10 minutes, checking regularly, until the skin is crispy and lightly browned.

 10. Serve the chicken and enjoy!

-11. Strain the bone broth from the pot, pour into mason jars and store in refrigerator for later use.
+11. Strain the bone broth from the pot, pour into mason jars and store in refrigerator in an airtight container for later use.

 Similar Posts